sooox-cc/ServerSeekerV2/README.md

 - (or both at the same time!)
 - Self Hostable.
 Host your own scanning instance and find your own servers!
 (See below for warnings against running this on a residential network)
+- Country tracking.
+If enabled, tracks which country and Autonomous System a server is from.

 # For people just looking to not be scanned anymore